Park In-hyeok

-Park In-hyeok (박인혁, born 29 December 1995) is a South Korean footballer who plays as a forward for K League 2 club Jeonnam Dragons.
+Park In-hyeok (박인혁, born 29 December 1995) is a South Korean professional footballer who plays as a forward for K League 2 club Jeonnam Dragons.

 Club career

 Kyung Hee University

 Born in the capital Seoul, in 2013, Park started playing for his university's football team, Kyung Hee University, where he was a striker.
 He left university in 2015 and signed for TSG 1899 Hoffenheim.

 TSG 1899 Hoffenheim

-In 2015, he joined German Bundesliga side TSG 1899 Hoffenheim.
+In 2015, he joined Bundesliga side TSG 1899 Hoffenheim.

 FSV Frankfurt

-In the summer of 2015, Park joined German 2.
+In the summer of 2015, Park joined 2.
 Bundesliga club FSV Frankfurt on a one-year loan from TSG 1899 Hoffenheim.
 His debut came in a 2–0 away win against Berliner FC Dynamo in the DFB-Pokal, coming on for Edmond Kapllani in the 88th minute.
 He then made his league debut in 1–2 home loss to Karlsruher SC coming on in the 72nd minute for Zlatko Dedić.